 - Debt statements (medical bills, credit card statements, loan statements, unpaid utility bills, lines of credit, motor vehicle loans).

-- Other assets such as jewelry, art collections, or safety deposit box contents.
+- Other assets include jewelry, art collections, or safety deposit box contents.

-- Premarital assets would be anything that you owned prior to your marriage and were not commingled during the marriage.
-Provide proof that it was acquired prior to the date of marriage, and that you have maintained it as a separate property for the duration of your marriage, which means that no marital income has gone to pay for that property.
+- Premarital assets would be anything you owned before marriage and were not commingled during the marriage.
+Provide proof that it was acquired prior to the date of marriage and that you have maintained it as a separate property for the duration of your marriage, which means that no marital income has gone to pay for that property.
 You will need documents to trace all funds used for the asset or deposited into a premarital account to demonstrate marital funds were not used or commingled with the assets.
 These will require that your legal team analyze the characteristic of the assets against the law.

 - Retirement/Pension/Investment Accounts